binaryphile/docker-redmine/README.md

 - Change to this repo's directory
 - Run `prep.sh` to grab a tar of your latest code
-- Start install your code in a new Ruby-only container: docker run -i -t -v $(pwd):/root -e HOME=/root binaryphile/ruby:2.0.0-p247 /bin/bash
+- Install your code in a new Ruby-only container:

+    docker run -i -t -v $(pwd):/root -e HOME=/root binaryphile/ruby:2.0.0-p247 /bin/bash
     # cd /root
     # ./install.sh
     # exit

-  This will install your code in the machine, handle directory permissions and link key directories to the local filesystem.
+  This will install your code in the container, handle directory permissions and link key directories to the local filesystem.
 - Commit the new image:

     docker ps -a # find the container id that you just ran docker commit [id] [your name]/[repo]

   I don't recommend tagging custom versions of development since you'll always want to pull latest.
-- Remove the old container if you want: docker rm [id]
+- Remove the old container if you want:

+    docker rm [id]

-- Push your image if you want: docker push [your name]/[repo]
+- Push your image if you want:

+    docker push [your name]/[repo]

 That's it for creating the image.
 Now you can pull that image anywhere you want.

-If you're just running development mode, follow the basic usage instructions above to run the machine.
+If you're just running development mode, follow the basic usage instructions above to run the container.

 ### Supplying the Database